o4ugDF54PlqU/ethminer-discord-bot/README.md

     - times_to_check is the number of consecutive times the pool hashrate must be below desired_hash before rebooting, just to make sure (note: pool apis update once every 10 minutes)
     - worker_name is the name of your worker, same as the one set in ethminer
 1. To get the "ping" command to work correctly, you'll need to install wkhtmltopdf for imgkit.
 Instructuctions: https://pypi.org/project/imgkit/
-1. Add the bot to the startup folder/task scheduler
+1. Add the bot to the startup folder/task scheduler/crontab
     - If you want to hide the bot window, simply rename the script extension from .py to .pyw
 1. **Make sure to put --api-bind 127.0.0.1:3333 in your ethminer script**
+1. Optional: repeat above steps for the independent pool checker if you want a backup in case you lose internet and the bot breaks or something.
+The checker will only check once (3 times over 30 minutes by default), so you need to set it up to repeat in task scheduler.

 # Features:
 - Sends a message to a predetermined channel on reboot (useful to know when a power outage happens or keep track of instability)